lantiga/pytorch2c/README.md

 Caveats:
 * things are not working just yet (the feedforward test does, the mnist test doesn't);
 * things are guaranteed to change in the PyTorch graph dept. Hopefully we'll be able to catch up with the changes as they happen.
+* I'm developing on macOS and Python 3.5 at the moment

-Feel free to get in touch, just to say hi or let me know you're horrified.
+Feel free to get in touch, just say hi or let me know you're horrified.

 ## TODO